graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/migrating-custom-plugins.md

 :::

-### Plugins
+## Plugins

+In PostGraphile V4 there were two types of plugins:

+- schema plugins (functions) interacted with Graphile Engine (graphile-build and graphile-build-pg) and were responsible to changes to your GraphQL schema
+- server plugins (objects) interacted with PostGraphile and it's server/CLI and were responsible to changes to how the HTTP requests were handled and other "high level" concerns (including such concerns as which additional schema plugins to load!)

+In V5 there is only one type of plugin, a Graphile Config plugin.
 Graphile Config plugins are objects with the following properties:

 - `name` (required) - a unique name for this plugin
 - `version` (required) a semver-formatted version string